Louisville survives shaky 8th, 9th to beat Auburn 5-3 at CWS

 The bottom of Auburn’s order produced three straight singles to load the bases with two outs, and McAvene ran the count full against leadoff man Judd Ward.
 But Ward swung and missed on a 96-mph fastball on the outside half of the plate and finished 0 for 10 in the CWS.

+“It was pretty deflating, but at the same time, all year long we faced a ton of adversity throughout our games and we’ve always battled back and we’ve always responded well,” Auburn’s Steven Williams said.
+“We tried to go back out in the ninth, get a shutdown inning, get back in here and have some good at-bats and see what happens.”

 Michael Kirian came on in the ninth and gave up Conor Davis’ one-out home run off the top of the fence in left center, cutting the lead to two.
-Steven Williams hit a two-out double into the right-field corner before Kirian struck out Rankin Woley to end the game and record his fifth save.
+Williams hit a two-out double into the right-field corner before Kirian struck out Rankin Woley to end the game and record his fifth save.

+“We’re looking for the next game, like we’re not done yet,” the Cards’ Drew Campbell said.

-Louisville’s first four runs came before play was suspended.
+The Cards’ first four runs came before play was suspended.
 Tyler Fitzgerald homered in the first, and the Cardinals converted one hit, three walks and two errors into three runs in the fourth against Bailey Horn (4-2) and Elliott Anderson.

-Louisville saved a run in the third inning when right fielder Drew Campbell made a perfect throw to the plate to nail Holland trying to score from second on Williams’ base hit.
+“It’s something I wanted to do as a 3-hole hitter, get our lineup started early, and something I wasn’t able to do the game before,” Fitzgerald said.
+“So just to get the momentum in our favor, top of the first inning, was huge for us and just set the tone early on.”

 Once the teams returned Wednesday, Davis’ two-out RBI double got Auburn within 4-2 in the seventh.
 The Cardinals got back that run the next inning on Campbell’s base hit with none out.
 The Tigers escaped further damage when Justin Lavey popped out trying to bunt, Ryan Watson picked off pinch runner Trey Leonard at second and Henry Davis struck out.